zx80live/gofp/README.md

 #### List structure

 List is recursive functional data structure which has `head` and `tail` as sublist.
+For example, an `IntList(1,2,3)` will be presented in the following structure:

 ```go
    1 ──▶ ( 2 ──▶ ( 3 ──▶ Nil ) )